Recently on The Underground Blog and The Farm Blog

 Basic Organic Growing of Edibles in Colorado - Part II

-This class will build upon the previous week’s lessons with specific emphasis on warm and hot season crops, summer and fall gardening, seed saving, and putting the garden to rest for the winter.
+This class will build upon the previous week’s lessons with specific emphasis on warm and hot season crops, summer and fall gardening, and putting the garden to rest for the winter.

 Identify and share community and online resources for nutrition information, healthy recipes, and preservation, as well as ideas to share with the broader community.
-Class includes how to hold a cooking demonstration.
+Class includes how to hold a cooking demonstration and an opportunity to try your hand at fermentation.

 Hands-On Group Activity: Organizing a Work Day

-Choose one of these dates to work with DUG’s Construction Manager, Dusty Martin, and learn how to work with a community and organize a work day.
+Choose one of these dates to work with DUG’s Construction Volunteer Coordinator and learn how to work with a community and organize a work day.
 This opportunity guides participants in the organizational requirements, practical tools, and knowledge required to pull everything together and make the day a productive success!
-(Participants must commit to one of the above dates.)
+(Participants must commit to one of the above dates).

 Hands-On Group Activity: Education, Outreach and Community Engagement

 Throughout the program, participants will work toward designing and implementing the components of a community activity.
 This hands-on group activity will utilize the new skills gained through the program, enabling participants to apply these skills in a new or existing community garden.
-(Participants must commit to one of the above dates.)
+Dates forthcoming.

 Troubleshooting – Where To Find the Resources You Need